AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 For a new feature, just create a new branch for it and use the same procedure.
 Do not fork again.
 You can work on several features at the same time by having parallel branches.

 General ALICE Git guidelines can be accessed [here](https://alisw.github.io/git-tutorial/).

-## DPL workflow customization

-If you want to change the workflow, edit or copy `runBasic.cxx` or `runReadout.cxx`.
-For example...

-TODO

-## Usage of DS and QC in an existing DPL workflow

-TODO

 ## Addition of parameters to a task